On the Hilbert eigenvariety at exotic and CM classical weight 1 points: Introduction

-\begin{theoremletter} Let $f$ be a classical cuspidal Hilbert modular eigenform over $F$ of tame level $\gn$ and parallel weight~$1$.
-Let $x$ be the point of $\cE$ corresponding to a $p$-stabilization of $f$ with finite slope.
-Suppose that $F/\Q$ is Galois and that the $p$-adic Schanuel Conjecture is true.
-If $x$ is $p$-regular and either exotic or CM, then the weight map $w : \cE \rightarrow \cW$ is \'etale at $x$. \end{theoremletter}
+We will now state the main theorems of this article and their corollaries. \begin{theoremletter} Let $f$ be a $p$-regular classical cuspidal Hilbert eigenform over $F$ of tame level $\gn$ and parallel weight~$1$, and let $x$ denote the point of $\cE$ corresponding to {an ordinary} $p$-stabilization $\tilde{f}$ of $f$.
+Suppose that $F/\Q$ is Galois, that Leopoldt's conjecture holds for $F$ and that $x$ is either exotic or CM.
+Let $\mathrm{R}_p(f) \in \mathrm{M}_d(\overline{\Q}_p)$ be the $p$-adic regulator matrix introduced in Definition~\ref{p-adicregulator}.
+Then: \begin{enumerate} \item The weight map $w : \cE \rightarrow \cW$ is \'etale at $x$ if $\det(\mathrm{R}_p(f)) \ne 0$. \item If the $p$-adic Schanuel conjecture is true, then $\det(\mathrm{R}_p(f)) \ne 0$. \end{enumerate} \end{theoremletter}

-In particular, the above theorem ensures that, under the same hypotheses, the eigenvariety~$\cE$ is smooth at $x$ and that the weight map $w : \cC \rightarrow \cW_{v=0}$ is \'etale at $x$.
-Without assuming the hypothesis that $F/\Q$ is Galois, we can still show smoothness of~$\cE$ in the CM case.
+In Corollary~\ref{corfour}, we show that when $[F:\Q] =2 $, the determinant of $\mathrm{R}_p(f) $ is non-zero if the strong Four exponential conjecture (which is weaker than the $p$-adic Schanuel conjecture) is true.